Majorana-mediated thermoelectric transport in multiterminal junctions: Transmission functions for charge and heat currents

 Note that we neglect the current contributions from and into the superconductors in Eq.~\eqref{eq:dysonLesser2} since we are only interested in linear response around zero energy.
 The uncoupled normal terminals are in equilibrium, in which the bare lesser and greater Green's function is given by

 Here, $f^{e,h}_\ell(\varepsilon) = 1/[1+e^{(\varepsilon\mp\mu_\ell)/(k_B T_\ell)}]$ is the Fermi function for electrons and holes, respectively, of the left and right terminals, which are at chemical potential $\mu_\ell$ and temperature $T_\ell$, and $k_B$ is Boltzmann's constant.
-Substituting Eq.~\eqref{eq:bareLesserGreater} into Eq.~\eqref{eq:thermoelectricCurrent2} and taking the trace over particle-hole space, we finally obtain
+Substituting Eq.~\eqref{eq:bareLesserGreater} into Eq.~\eqref{eq:thermoelectricCurrent2} and taking the trace over particle-hole space, we finally get \begin{widetext}